RIKEN-RCCS/lens3/v1/doc/admin-guide.md

 ## Load-Balanced Setting

-Mux's can be run on multiple hosts, and a reverse-proxy will distribute accesses to Mux's.
-In contrast, Api service is single.
-In multiple Muxs setting, firewall settings shall be fixed.
-The port range of communication for both Mux's and MinIO's on hosts must be open to Api, since Api accesses both Mux's and MinIO's.
+Lens3-Mux's can be run on multiple hosts, and a reverse-proxy will distribute accesses to Lens3-Mux's.
+In contrast, Lens3-Api service is single.
+In a multiple Lens3-Mux setting, firewall settings need to be fixed.
+The port range of communication for both Lens3-Mux's and MinIO's on hosts must be open to Lens3-Api, since Lens3-Api accesses both Lens3-Mux's and MinIO's.

 ## S3 Signature Algorithm Version